 Why choose cybersecurity as a major at Cecil College?

 Information security analysts plan and carry out security measures to protect an organization’s computer networks and systems.
 Their responsibilities are continually expanding as the number of cyberattacks increases.
-A career in the Cecil College Cybersecurity program is right for you if you:
+A career in Cybersecurity may be right for you, if you:

 - see yourself in a career that offers diverse opportunities.

-- would like to work in a growing Information Technology career.
+- would like to work in rapidly-paced Information Technology sector.

 - enjoy the challenge of lifelong learning.

-Do you want a career where you can continually adapt to stay a step ahead of cyberattackers, learn the latest methods used by attackers to infiltrate computer systems and stay up to date on IT security?
+Would you like a career where you continually adapt to stay a step ahead of cyberattacks, learn the latest methods used by attackers to infiltrate computer systems, and stay current regarding IT security?
 Experience and security credentials hold solid potential for advancement to management positions, especially when combined with a bachelor’s degree.
 The average growth rate for all occupations over the next decade is expected to be 7%, according to The Bureau of Labor Statistics.